 Should you wait for the Bose QuietComfort Headphones 2?

-If you like the look and feel of Bose QuietComfort headphones, why not purchase the newer Bose QuietComfort Ultra Headphones ($429 at Amazon.)
+If you like the look and feel of Bose QuietComfort headphones, why not purchase the newer Bose QuietComfort Ultra Headphones ($429 at Amazon)?
 Sure, they are more expensive than the QC Headphones, but they are stuffed with advanced features.
-For example, the cans support Snapdragon Sound and can connect via a 2.5 to 3.5mm TRS cable or Bluetooth 5.3 over the aptX Lossless codec.
-Those wanting top-of-the-range noise canceling and large, dense ear pads will enjoy the Bose QC Ultra Headphones.
+For example, the cans support Snapdragon Sound with the aptX Lossless codec and connect with a 2.5 to 3.5mm TRS cable.
+The headphones enjoy top-of-the-range noise canceling and large, dense ear pads.
 Together, they reduce the loudness of ambient noise by up to 87%.
-Battery life lasts an average of 27 hours, and a 15-minute top-up profits two and a half hours of listening time.
-Controlling the headphones is easy thanks to their multifunction button, power button, and touch-sensitive strip for controlling volume.
-Downloading the Bose Music app wields regular firmware updates, a basic EQ, and immersive audio.
+Battery life lasts an average of 27 hours, and a 15-minute top-up provides two and a half hours of listening time.
+Controlling the headphones is easy thanks to their multifunction button, power button, and touch-sensitive strip.
+Downloading the Bose Music app yields regular firmware updates, a basic EQ, and immersive audio.
 Unfortunately, USB-C audio is not supported.

 Bose QuietComfort Headphones 2 FAQs